A Short-Cut For Finding Great Stocks That Can Make You Wealthy

 Financial Concept #4: “It is Better to Be Approximately Right Than Precisely Wrong.”

 “In our view, though, investment students need only two well-taught courses – How to Value a Business, and How to Think About Market Prices.” – Warren Buffett

-To deem whether a business is a good buy or not, you have to first put a value on the worth of the company.
+To deem whether a business is a good buy or not, you have first have to assign a value as to the worth of the company.
 A couple of the more popular financial models to help determine that are the dividend discount model and enterprise value.
-If you want to delve into these financial modles I recommend starting out with ‘Security Analysis’ by Benjamin Graham, David Dodd, and Seth Klarman.
+If you want to delve into these financial models, I recommend starting with ‘Security Analysis’ by Benjamin Graham, David Dodd, and Seth Klarman.